 Configuring Outbound Rules

 To be able to make outbound calls from your new trunk, you will need to make sure there is an Outbound Rule that allows for calls to be routed through your new RingOffice SIP Trunk / Business VoIP Lines.
 You can check/add this rule from the “Outbound Rules” page which can be found in the dashboard menu to the left of your screen.
 On the “Outbound Rules” page, if a rule does not already exist allowing calls to your trunk, you will need to create one.
-The simplest outbound rule can have all fields blank except for Route 1 in which you can select your RingOffice SIP Trunk.
-Here is a link to more detailed information about 3CX Outbound Rules.
+The simplest outbound rule must have at least 1 criterion for identifying calls the rule applies to.
+It must also have at least 1 Route in which you can select your RingOffice SIP Trunk.

 Firewall and Router Configuration